Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/odata-query-guidelines.md

 Here is the message you'll see if you don't have access to a project:

->*"The query results include data in one or more projects for which you do not have access.
+>*The query results include data in one or more projects for which you do not have access.
 Add one or more projects filters to specify the project(s) you have access to in 'WorkItems' entity.
 If you are using $expand or navigation properties, project filter is required for those entities.*

 <!---One of the core principles of Analytics Service is that one query returns the same result for all users of fails in a user does not have permissions to the data.
 There are no implicit filters added based on who runs the query.
 One consequence is that you, the query author, have to pay attention to project filters to make sure that the target audince will be able to execute them.